Bungo Stray Dogs: Theatrical films

 At the Mayo(w)i Inu-tachi no Utage Sono Ni event on 19 February 2017 a film project based on the manga series was announced.
 Titled Bungo Stray Dogs: Dead Apple, the film premiered on 3 March 2018 with the staff and cast from the anime series returning to reprise their roles.

 A live-action film was announced in July 2019.
 Titled Bungo Stray Dogs The Movie: Beast, the film premiered on 7 January 2022.

-Video game
+Video games

 An action role-playing game titled Bungo Stray Dogs Mayoi Inu Kaikitan was announced and released on iOS and Android.
 The game includes character side stories that were not found in the anime series as well as new game-exclusive scenarios.

 The gameplay involves using pinball machine-like mechanics to defeat enemies, and earning a combination of materials, ability stones, and gold.
 Materials and gold can be used for powering up and evolving characters, while ability stones are most often used for scouts, to unlock more characters in-game.

+A second game has been announced, titled Gakuen Bungo Stray Dogs.